 The fourth series of overprints served a very similar purpose to the third issue.
 It was basically a method to collect money from the population in general and stamp collectors specifically.
 Except, this time the collection method did not take the route via very high nominal amounts but by the use of donations for various national causes (People’s livelihood, National Defense, War Wounded, Child Welfare, Campaign Against Illiteracy and New Life Movement).
 The Vietnamese Postage Stamp Catalogue calls the surcharges “extra tax for national salvation”.
 So, the original nominal of the stamps was not changed, but the the sales price was simply increased by the amount of donation printed on the stamps.
 A total of eight values were overprinted in this way.

 Poverty reigned supreme among the population right after World War II and the famines caused by severe flooding in 1945, so very few people could afford to buy these stamps let alone use them for postal communications.
 In over 25 years of collecting Vietnamese stamps the editor has yet to see a postally used specimen on cover.
 Even cancelled to order stamps only come to market once in a blue moon.
-Here is the the entire yield collected so far:
+Here is the the entire yield of cancelled stamps collected so far:

 Please note that the second stamp from the left is the rare VM Michel Nr.
 49A which is perforated 11.5-12.
 Apart from the one contained in the booklet mentioned under the 2nd and 3rd overprint series above, the editor has never seen a complete used set for sale.
 Here is the page in the booklet with the rare VM Michel Nr.
 53.